agsb/milliForth-6502/README.md

 ## Coding for 6502

 Using ca65 V2.19 - Git 7979f8a41.
 Focus in size not performance.

 The way at 6502 is use a page zero and lots of lda/sta bytes

 ### Changes:

-all tib (84 bytes), locals (14 cells), data (36 cells) and
-    return (36 cells) stacks are in page $200;
+- all tib (84 bytes), locals (14 cells), data (36 cells) and return (36 cells) stacks are in page $200 ;

-tib and locals grows forward, stacks grows backwards;
+- tib and locals grows forward, stacks grows backwards ;

-none overflow or underflow checks;
+- none overflow or underflow checks ;

-only immediate flag used as $80, no extras flags;
+- only immediate flag used as $80, no extras flags ;

-As Forth-1994: FALSE is $0000 and TRUE is $FFFF ;
+- as Forth-1994: FALSE is $0000 and TRUE is $FFFF ;

-Remarks:
+### Remarks:

-words must be between spaces, begin and end spaces are wise;
+- words must be between spaces, begin and end spaces are wise;

-if locals not used, data stack could be 50 cells

-hardware stack (page $100) not used as forth stack, free for use;
+- hardware stack (page $100) not used as forth stack, free for use;

-6502 is a byte processor, no need 'pad' at end of even names;
+- 6502 is a byte processor, no need 'pad' at end of even names;

-no multiuser, no multitask, no faster;
+- no multiuser, no multitask, no faster;
+- uses 7-bit ASCII characters;
+- uses 32 bytes of _page zero_;
+- only update _latest_ at end of word definition, so the word is hidden while defined;
+- redefine a word does not changes at previous uses;
+- NOT ! use _Minimal Thread Indirect Code_ as inner dispatcher[^4];

 24/01/2024 for comparison with x86 code, rewrite using
     standart indirect thread code;

-by easy, stack operations are backwards but slightly different
+The stack operations are backwards but slightly different in order.

-usually push is store and decrease, pull is increase and fetch,
+Usually, **push** is _store and decrease_, **pull** is _increase and fetch_.

-here: push is decrease and store, pull is fetch and increase,
+This code, **push** is _decrease and store_, **pull** is _fetch and increase_,

-The milliForth for 6502 have some changes:

-- does not use _hardware stack_ as Forth stack;
-- only _IMMEDIATE_ flag used;
-- only update _latest_ at end of word definition, so the word is hidden while defined;
-- redefine a word does not changes at previous uses;
-- uses _Minimal Thread Indirect Code_ as inner dispatcher[^4];
-- the _tib, locals, data stack, return stack_ at same page ($200) [^5];
-- uses 32 bytes of _page zero_;
-- depends on spaces before and after a word in tib;
-- uses 7-bit ASCII characters;

 - still no include a _'OK'_ or _'??'_;
 - still no include a backspace routine for \b;